-Explore this newly developed streamlined application that seamlessly integrates standard flow cytometry cell sorting with downstream nCounter® analysis to interrogate up to 30 proteins and 770 immune-related RNAs simultaneously from as few as 500 sorted cells.
+Explore this streamlined application that seamlessly integrates standard flow cytometry cell sorting with downstream nCounter® analysis to interrogate up to 30 proteins and 770 immune-related RNA simultaneously from as few as 500 sorted cells.
 Without changing your flow sorting workflow, NanoString's 3D Biology Technology enables simple, deep proteomic and transcriptomic analysis of rare cell populations.

 Heink S. et al., "Trans-presentation of IL-6 by dendritic cells is required for the priming of pathogenic TH17 cells" Nat.
 Immunol.
 [Epub ahead of print].
 November 28, 2016

 Urrutia A et al., "Standardized Whole-Blood Transcriptional Profiling Enables the Deconvolution of Complex Induced Immune Responses" Cell Reports [Epub ahead of print].
 August 25, 2016

 Ohta T. et al., "Crucial roles of XCR1-expressing dendritic cells and the XCR1-XCL1 chemokine axis in intestinal immune homeostasis" Sci.
 Reports [Epub ahead of print].
 March 23, 2016